iviviano/Algorithms/Grading/HW5.md

 - Excellent tests for `env-lookup`!

 Parsing notes:
 - Nice tests for `parse`.
-Instead of looking at the fields of the constructed parse tree, it is better to ensure that its structure is what you expect. (ie that `())
+Instead of looking at the fields of the constructed parse tree, it is better to ensure that its structure is what you expect. (ie that `(parse 5)` returns `(lit-exp 5)`)

 Interpreting notes:
--
+- Nice job on your tests for `interp` constructing the parse tree without `parse`.

 ```
 Part 1:         10/10